OpenDataDSL/documentation/docs/topics/reporting/reporting-basics.md

 userMetrics()
 ```

 ### Fixed

-Fixed is a boolean property to indicate that this report does not use a script or expression and is manually updated by a user.
+A fixed report is manually updated by a user.

 An example configuration for a fixed report: